sonupatel83/Notefy-AI-Canva/README.md

 You can try out Notefy at: [https://notefycanvas.vercel.app](https://notefycanvas.vercel.app)

 Notefy is a modern web application that combines a digital canvas with AI-powered analysis capabilities.
-It allows users to create, store, and analyze handwritten notes with the help of Google's Gemini AI.
+It allows users to create, store, and analyze handwritten notes with the help of AI.

 ## Features